 - Development of an operations plan and partner and community engagement for Kihciy Askiy continues

 2018: City Council approved the Environmental Impact Assessment and Site Location Study in January.

-Native Counselling Services of Alberta is planning a Grand Council gathering for October 2018.
-Indigenous Elders will meet to discuss Kihciy Askiy operations.
+- Native Counselling Services of Alberta held a Grand Council gathering in October 2018.
+Indigenous Elders met to discuss Kihciy Askiy operations

 2015 - 2017: Indigenous consultation, design and environmental review.